 How can we assess the social consequences of air pollution?

 It is only over the past two decades that the full extent of the health implications of air pollution—especially particulate matter—have become understood.
 WHO has published guidelines outlining safe air quality levels.
 The guidelines focus on concentrations of fine particulate matter, which can penetrate deep inside the human respiratory system.

 In addition to health risks, ambient air pollution also imposes economic costs on a country.
 By one estimate, health problems due to air pollution led to the loss of about 133 million workdays in 2007.
-This loss is equivalent to 1.34 percent of real GDP, and lowered total household disposable income by $90 billion.
+This loss was equivalent to 1.34 percent of real GDP, and lowered total household disposable income by $90 billion.